About Your Account

 Loan Periods & Renewals

-Most library materials are checked out for two weeks.
-Renewals are done upon request in person, by phone, or online as long as the material has not been reserved for someone else.
-Loan periods may be changed in special circumstances.
+Most materials are checked out for two weeks.
+Renewals can be done in person, by phone, or online — as long as the item hasn’t been reserved by someone else.

 Exceptions:

-You may check out up to 70 items at a time with your MDL Card, including a maximum of 10 DVDs.
+Up to 70 items at a time, including a maximum of 10 DVDs.

 Fines & Fees